shinewithsachin/Customer-Churn-Prediction/README.md

 ## 📷 Screenshots

-## 📄 License
+## License
-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.